hmenke/context-examples/GUIDE.md

 [sources]: https://github.com/contextgarden/context-mirror/tree/beta/doc/context/sources/general/manuals

-There are two other manuals which I see mentioned in some places and I want to given my comments on these.
+There are two other manuals which I see mentioned in some places and I want to give my comments on these.

-- **[Typographic Programming][style]** This should grow into a manual about general aspects of document design and how to translate design into style by the means of automated typesetting.
+- **[Typographic Programming][style]** This is supposed to grow into a manual about general aspects of document design and how to translate design into style by the means of automated typesetting.
     At the moment it is unfinished and is mostly about microtypographic features and page layout but doesn't go beyond the much more complete [Fonts out of ConTeXt][fonts-mkiv] and [It's in the details][details].
-It also hasn't been updated in some time.
+It also hasn't been updated in a while.

 - **[ConTeXt reference manual][contextref]** This was supposed to be a comprehensive introduction to ConTeXt and could have evolved into